palmerhq/changecast/README.md

 #### Github Actions

+[Github Actions](https://github.com/features/actions) are the easiest way to deploy ChangeCast for your project.

 <details>
   <summary>Instructions</summary>

-You must be enrolled in the [Github Actions Beta](https://github.com/features/actions/signup) to use this method.

 ##### 1. Add the ChangeCast Action